IPL 2022: Marsh, Warner power Delhi Capitals to eight-wicket win over Rajasthan Royals

 After flicking Sen through square leg, Marsh reached his fifty in 38 balls with a loft down the ground off Chahal.
 He continued to make merry against pacers, slamming for back-to-back fours through backward point and backward square leg to keep Delhi in driver's seat.

-Warner mlked Sen through extra cover; then he skipped down the pitch but got down late to sweep Chahal through backward square leg.
+Warner creamed Sen through extra cover; then he skipped down the pitch to sweep Chahal through backward square leg.
 The duo went on to feast on short balls from Ashwin, with Warner pulling over long-on and Marsh playing the same shot over square leg to take 15 runs off the off-spinner's final over.

 After Ashwin, Boult came under thrashing from Marsh and Warner, who collected two fours and a six via the pull, with the former bludgeoning one over deep mid-wicket for a 102m six.
 In an attempt to get his eighth six, Marsh top-edged a slog-sweep to keeper off Chahal, falling 11 short of what would have been his first hundred in IPL.